Parking Permit Types & Supporting Documents

 Supporting documents

-• Current driving license for each vehicle owner.
+• Current driving licence for each vehicle owner.

-• Supporting letter(s) from the relevant business, activity, or service located within the pay parking area stating:
+• Supporting letter(s) from the relevant business, activity, or service located within the pay parking area stating the:

 • name and role of the author (signatory) of the letter and their direct contact details.

-• Briefly, the works proposed to be undertaken by the business, activity, or service.
+• works proposed to be undertaken by the business, activity, or service.

-• Who will undertake the works / activity / service and requires the permit(s).
+• person who will undertake the works / activity / service and requires the permit(s).

 Free